chaseruskin/orbit/README.md

 - Integrate existing design units across projects faster than ever with Orbit's ability to display valid HDL code snippets for design unit instantiation, even across languages

-- Explore your evolving codebase to identify the projects you need next with Orbit's ability to quickly search through known ip by filtering based on keywords, status, and name
+- Explore your evolving codebase to identify the projects you need next with Orbit's ability to quickly search through known projects by filtering based on keywords, status, and name

 - Keep your source code independent of vendor tools and avoid vendor lock-in with Orbit's vendor-agnostic interface to backend EDA tools

 - Continue to use your preferred version control system (or none) due to Orbit's flexible approach to being version control system agnostic

-- Review high-level design unit circuit tree hierarchies at the HDL level or ip level
+- Review high-level design unit circuit tree hierarchies at the HDL level or project level

 - Linux, MacOS, and Windows are fully supported with zero additional dependencies

 - Docker images and GitHub Actions are available to support CI/CD workflows

-- Manifest files that mark a project as an ip only require a few user-defined fields to get setup
+- Manifest files only require a few user-defined fields to get setup

 - Write a target for your preferred EDA tools once, and reuse across projects with Orbit's support for configuration files